'Vicious, biased': Trump assails judge in NY fraud lawsuit - NewsBreak

 “In breaking with a long standing and powerful tradition where cases involving politicos are not to be brought or tried just prior to, or during, a major Election (the Midterms), I have THREE, all run and inspired by Democrats, who absolutely refused to move the date,” Trump wrote.
 “They demanded it be now.
 So much for tradition and unwritten rules and laws!!!”

-There are currently three active cases involving Trump or the Trump Organization in New York courts.
+There are currently three active cases involving Trump or the Trump Organization active in New York courts.

 The company's criminal tax fraud trial, which involves allegations that senior executives received off-the-books compensation, could last into December.
 Six alternate jurors were picked Friday to complete the panel needed for the trial.